-5.1 Merging a 2004 Person-Level File to the 2004 Emergency Room Visit File
+5.1 Linking to the Person-Level File

-Merging characteristics of interest from person-level file (e.g., MEPS 2004 Full Year Population Characteristics File, or MEPS 2004 Person-Level Use and Expenditure File) expands the scope of potential estimates.
-To estimate the total number of emergency room visits for persons with specific demographic characteristics (e.g., age, race, sex, and education), population characteristics from a person-level file need to be merged onto the emergency room visit file.
+Merging characteristics of interest from person-level file (e.g., MEPS 2005 Full Year Population Characteristics File, or MEPS 2005 Person-Level Use and Expenditure File) expands the scope of potential estimates.
+For example, to estimate the total number of emergency room visits for persons with specific demographic characteristics (e.g., age, race, sex, and education), population characteristics from a person-level file need to be merged onto the emergency room visit file.
 This procedure is illustrated below.
-The MEPS 2004 Appendix File, HC-085I, provides additional detail on how to merge MEPS data files.
+The MEPS 2005 Appendix File, HC-094I, provides additional detail on how to merge MEPS data files.

-- 1) Create data set PERSX by sorting the MEPS 2004 Full Year Population Characteristics File by the person identifier, DUPERSID.
+- 1) Create data set PERSX by sorting the MEPS 2005 Full Year Population Characteristics File by the person identifier, DUPERSID.
 Keep only variables to be merged onto the emergency room visit file and DUPERSID. - 2) Create data set EROM by sorting the emergency room visit file by person identifier, DUPERSID. - 3) Create final data set NEWEROM by merging these two files by DUPERSID, keeping only records on the emergency room visit file.

-The following is an example of SAS code which completes these steps:

-PROC SORT DATA=HCXXX (KEEP= DUPERSID AGE31X AGE42X AGE53X SEX RACEX EDUCYR) OUT=PERSX; BY DUPERSID; RUN;

-PROC SORT DATA=EROM;
+The following is an example of SAS code which completes these steps: PROC SORT DATA=HCXXX (KEEP= DUPERSID AGE31X AGE42X AGE53X SEX RACEX EDUCYR) OUT=PERSX; BY DUPERSID; RUN; PROC SORT DATA=EROM; BY DUPERSID; RUN; DATA NEWEROM; MERGE EROM (IN=A) PERSX(IN=B); BY DUPERSID; IF A; RUN;

-'''

-BY DUPERSID;

-RUN;

-DATA NEWEROM;

-MERGE EROM (IN=A) PERSX(IN=B);

-BY DUPERSID;

-IF A;

-RUN;

-'''

-5.2 Linking the 2004 Emergency Room Visits File to the 2004 Medical Conditions File and/or the 2004 Prescribed Medicines File
+5.2 Linking to the Prescribed Medicines File